surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

       * etc
     * etc
   * Playing Zone indicator and perhaps Playing POsition in Sample Indicator
+  * Do we want to life in the Surge Scope for probing things?

 * User Journeys
   * Each journey would be an issue ideally, and we would close it when we could do it and have it